Day 1 London - In flight

 Day 10 Samarkand

 Today we enjoy a full-day sightseeing tour of Samarkand, visiting the Gur-e-Amir Mausoleum - the elaborate tomb of the 14th century emperor Tamerlane, and the vast Registan Square, the heart of the medieval city, where we will find impressive buildings such as the mosaic-covered 15th century Ulugh Beg Madrasah, 17th century Tillya-Kori Madrasah and the Bibi-Khanym Mosque, as well as the Shah-i-Zinda necropolis, an imposing complex of 11 medieval mausolea.
 We sample some traditional Samarkand cuisine with lunch and dinner at local restaurants.

 Day 11 Samarkand - Tashkent

 There’s more time to explore Samarkand today, with another guided tour, visiting sights including the fascinating 15th century Ulugh Beg Observatory, the archaeological treasures of the Afrosiyab Museum, and the Mausoleum of Daniel, said to be the tomb of the Old Testament prophet and a pilgrimage site for Muslims, Christians and Jews.
-This afternoon we transfer to the railway station for our journey back to Tashkent, and the Lotte City Hotel (4T), or similar.
+This afternoon we transfer to the railway station for our journey back to Tashkent, and the Wyndham Tashkent Hotel (4T).
 We enjoy a final gala dinner at Tanovar Restaurant.

 Day 12 Tashkent - London